-Having more recently become quite used to TVs that don’t sound as flat-out appalling as the flatscreen-TV cliche suggests, it’s actually quite startling to hear a television that sounds just as poor as we all remember.
+Having more recently become quite used to TVs that don’t sound as flat-out appalling as the flatscreen-TV cliche suggests, I was actually quite startled to hear a television that sounds just as poor as I remember.

 Some TVs can parlay two drivers and 20 watts of power into a relatively inoffensive sound, but not the Q60T/Q65T.
-It sounds feeble, basically: weedy, underpowered, vague and hard.
+In my tests, it sounded feeble, basically: weedy, underpowered, vague and hard.
 Find even £99 in your budget for a dedicated soundbar and you’ll improve on the sound of the Q60T/Q65T to a frankly indecent degree; find enough for the likes of the Sonos Beam and you'll have something to really match the image quality.

 Samsung Q60T/Q65T review: design & usability

 At a touch over 5.7cm deep, the Q60T/Q65T is a reasonably discreet wall-hanging proposition.
-If you don't fancy that, it has a pair of the simplest push-and-click plastic boomerang-shaped feet at either end of its chassis (leaving plenty of space for that soundbar you’ll soon find so essential).
+If like me you have a TV cabinet then it has a pair of the simplest push-and-click plastic boomerang-shaped feet at either end of its chassis (leaving plenty of space for that soundbar you’ll soon find so essential).
 And the top, left- and right-hand sides of its bezel are slim and unobtrusive.
 The whole thing is screwed together with Samsung’s usual solid efficiency.